 Be patient with them.
 I find the breed to be highly intelligent, but stubborn.
 I was firm with my Chi.
-NEVER use physical aggression to train them.
-A firm yes or no works with positive reinforcement.
-Be prepared for lots of snuggles & love.– Reeniedream (Reddit)
+Never use physical aggression to train them.
+A firm yes or no works with positive reinforcement.– Reeniedream (Reddit)

-It does take some patience and consistency, but this positive approach will make learning much faster and more enjoyable.
+It will take some patience and consistency when dealing with a Chihuahua.
+However, this positive approach will make learning much faster and instill more confidence in your dog.